 QUT is committed to protecting the personal information of all our staff and members of the QUT community.

-The University is governed by the Information Privacy Act 2009 (Qld) when collecting, storing and managing the personal information of individuals.
-To the extent that they apply to our activities, the University is also subject to the requirements of the Privacy Act 1988 (Cth) and the European Union General Data Protection Regulation 2016/679, which relates to the personal data of individuals located in the European Economic Area.
+QUT is governed by the Information Privacy Act 2009 (Qld) when collecting and processing your personal information.
+To the extent that they apply to our activities, the university is also subject to the requirements of the Privacy Act 1988 (Cth), and the European Union General Data Protection Regulation 2016/679, which relates to the personal data of individuals located in the European Economic Area.
 Together, we refer to these as 'Privacy Laws'.

 'Personal information' is defined broadly in the Privacy Laws as recorded information or opinion that relates to an identified or identifiable individual.